 - CurrencyThe currency is the Ugandan Shilling (USh)

-Track mighty mountain gorillas on this exclusive private guided safari to Uganda in East Africa, taking you to the magical Bwindi Impenetrable Forest, a must-do adventure holiday.
+Track mountain gorillas on this exclusive, private guided African safari to Uganda's magical Bwindi Impenetrable Forest, a must-do adventure holiday.

-Track mighty mountain gorillas on an exclusive private guided safari to Rwanda in East Africa, taking you to the misty Virungas Volcano rain forest - a must-do adventure holiday.
+Track mountain gorillas on an exclusive, private guided African safari to Rwanda's misty Virungas Volcano rain forest - a must-do adventure holiday.

 Enhance Your Experience With